-Like you read earlier, your employer will have no way to tell that you completed your degree online unless you decide to let them know.
-If that is something you choose to do, they might want to talk about how that affected your college experience.
-If this question comes up, you could talk about how it changed the way you strategize and set your priorities.
-You could talk about how it allowed you to work on your own and develop your ability to self-motivate or manage your time.
+If this question comes up, you could talk about how it changed the ways you strategize and set your priorities, as time-management is a critical component of an online program.
+You could talk about how it allowed you to work on your own personal development and enhance your ability to self-motivate.

 What do people criticize the most about you?